princeNoctis/MajorProject/Prposal.md

 Proposal
 ====================

-I want to build a game where there is a bat where he is forest and wants to return to his cave but has to go throught obstacles to reach his cave like a platformer.
+I want to build a game where there is a PLAYER has to defeat this slime boss sorta like a rpg 2d platformer

 ### Need to Have List ###
+ - basic tutorial
  - Menu's
  - Design map
  - Screen Bounderies
  - Player movement
  - Mapping the collisions on player
- - Player lose speed on collsion and collide with enemies
+ - Player lose health on collsion and collide with enemies
- - energy collection by player
+ - health collection by player
- - make the finixh line which is his cave
+ - make the finixh screen
+ - make the death screen
  - Last but not least make the code look clean and organized
 ### Nice to Have ###
  - Some adventurious music